 To configure autoscaling storage, select Enable autoscaling local storage in the Autopilot Options box:

 The EBS volumes attached to an instance are detached only when the instance is returned to AWS.
 That is, EBS volumes are never detached from an instance as long as it is part of a running cluster.
-To scale down EBS usage, Databricks recommends using this feature in a cluster configured with Autoscaling or Automatic termination.
+To scale down EBS usage, Databricks recommends using this feature in a cluster configured with Cluster Size and Autoscaling or Automatic termination.

 Databricks uses Throughput Optimized HDD (st1) to extend the local storage of an instance.
 The default AWS capacity limit for these volumes is 20 TiB.
 To avoid hitting this limit, administrators should request an increase in this limit based on their usage requirements.